wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   in `/etc/asterisk/codecs.conf` you will have to create a new file in `codecs.d` to use your customized configuration.
 A file named `codecs.conf.dpkg-old` will be left in `/etc/asterisk` if this operation is required.
+* Provd plugins from the addons repository have been merged into the main plugin repository.
+If you were using the addons repository you can safely switch back to the stable repository.

 17.08